 As I moved on to different physical aspects of martial arts, the gift of the book from Mr. Macias enabled me to learn more thoroughly, find incredible importance in the smallest of details, draw knowledge from any and all fields of expertise, and most importantly, introduced me to the difference between a “warrior” and a “sport” mentality.

-Though Musashi was writing from the perspective of an ancient Japanese swordsman, the theories and ideas he put forth are timeless, and transferrable to almost anything.
+Though Musashi was writing from the perspective of an ancient Japanese swordsman, the theories and ideas he put forth are timeless, and transferable to almost anything.

 If you are struggling with the path you are on or simply want to take the path further, you may find value in reading “Book of Five Rings.”